PREB is a volunteer recognition program based on Employment and Social Development Canada’s National Occupational Classification.

 How does PREB work?

-- PREB summarizes a volunteers’ experience, responsibilities, and skills with a formal certificate from a certified organization
+- PREB summarises a volunteers’ experience, responsibilities, and skills with a formal certificate from a certified organisation

-- PREB offers training to organizations to issue PREB Certificates
+- PREB offers training to organisations to issue PREB Certificates

 - PREB also offers training to local Volunteer Centers across Canada to become PREB Trainers